Adoption and Reactive Attachment Disorder In Teens

-It is quite evident that many adopted children may suffer from Reactive Attachment Disorder, whether formally diagnosed or not.
-It is also possible that many adolescents have been misdiagnosed with other behavior disorders that are very similar in nature to Reactive Attachment Disorder.
-The symptoms may include many of the same traits found in several other behavioral disorders.
-However, adoptees are not the only individual who can form attachment issues.
+The symptoms of RAD may include many of the same traits found in several other behavioral disorders, however, RAD must be treated differently.
+Adoptees are not the only individual who can form attachment issues.
 Anyone who has suffered early abuse, neglect, or frequent change of their primary caregiver may also suffer from attachment disorder.
-The caregiver’s lack of responsiveness to the child may serve to promote such insecurity and later leading to attachment disorders.
+The caregiver’s lack of responsiveness to the child may serve to promote such insecurity in the teen years, leading to attachment disorders.

-As children get older and enter their teen years, you may begin to see the traits widen and manifest in various ways.
-Rebellion, disrespect, lying and stealing, lack of remorse for their actions, an inability to properly engage with the family, as well as anti-social behaviors seen outside the home, may become the “norm” for the teen.
-The teen will have difficulty forming healthy, long-term relationships with friends or family members and be content to move from one friend to the other once they have “burned those bridges”.
+As children get older and enter their teen years, you may begin to see the traits widen and manifest in various ways as they become more independent.
+Rebellion, disrespect, lying and stealing, lack of remorse for their actions, an inability to properly engage with the family, as well as anti-social behaviors seen outside the home, may become the “norm” for such a teen.
+They will have difficulty forming healthy, long-term relationships with friends or family members and be content to move from one friend to the other once they have “burned those bridges.”

 At Wolf Creek Academy, we work with the families to help bring about reunification for the family while helping their child to learn how to cope with the insecurities that have been instilled within their innermost being.
 We treat the emotional, intellectual, and spiritual needs of the child to help create a feeling of “belonging” and “wholeness” in the child.
 Wolf Creek Academy currently works with adolescents from around the US and is now available for placement.